karimarttila/clojure/webstore-demo/simple-server/README.md

   )
 ```

 I.e. a ```comment``` S-expression defines valid Clojure code that gets parsed *but not evaluated*.
-This way the code doesn't have any effect in production but during development it provides a nice way to give examples how to use entities in your Clojure code and also quickly evaluate the S-expressions inside the commment block (efficiently and quickly using you Clojure editor hot keys, of course).
+This way the code doesn't have any effect in production but during development it provides a nice way to give examples how to use entities in your Clojure code and also quickly evaluate the S-expressions inside the commment block (efficiently and quickly using your Clojure editor hot keys, of course).

 ## Debugger

-You don't need a debugger with Clojure. :-) There is a debugger in Cursive and I only once tried that it works.
+You don't need a debugger with Clojure. :-) There is a debugger in Cursive (and in Emacs+Cider), but I only once tried that it works.
 If you want to learn good debugging practices in Clojure you need to learn to use the REPL efficiently.
 Good resources are the above mentioned [REPL Driven Development](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) course and [Chicago Clojure - 2017-06-21 - Stuart Halloway on Repl Driven Development](https://vimeo.com/223309989) video.
 E.g. in that video Stuart shows how to implement a simple breakpoint using Cursive - i.e. create your own debugger!

 # Logging